oicnanev/ComputerScience-curiosities/originsOfC.md

-# Origins of the C programming language
+# Origins and evolution of the C programming language

 **C** was developed from 1969 to 1973 by Dennis Ritchie of Bell Laboratories.
 The American National Standards Institute (ANSI) ratified the ANSI C standard in 1989, and this standardization later became the responsibility of the International Standards Organization (ISO).
 The standards define the C language and a set of library functions known as the *C standard library*.
 Kernighan and Ritchie describe ANSI C in their classic book, which is known affectionately as “K&R”.
 In Ritchie’s words [92], C is “quirky, flawed, and an enormous success.”
 So why the success?